Yehonatal/1894Bank/README.md

 This is a JavaFX banking project of me trying to learn Java and implement basic banking operations such as account creation, balance transfer, and transaction history.
-Following a bunch of tutorials to figure stuff out it's probably not done right but is just a fun little project :) plan is to finish if in a couple of day's
+Following a bunch of tutorials to figure stuff out it's probably not done right but it's just a fun little project :) plan is to finish if in a couple of day's